jmm1972/plsExtpm/README.md

 To cite package ‘plsExtpm’ in any publication, use:

 Mendes, J. M. and Coelho, P. S. (2024).
-Beyond linearity - a new Partial Least Squares - Path Modelling (PLS-PM) inner weighting scheme for detecting and approximating nonlinear structural relationships in Structural Equation Models, https://github.com/jmm1972/plsExtpm.
+Beyond linearity - a new Partial Least Squares - Path Modelling (PLS-PM) inner weighting scheme for detecting and approximating nonlinear structural relationships in Structural Equation Models, doi: 10.5281/zenodo.15412006.

 A BibTeX entry for LaTeX users is